Egor Krimets

-Career

-Club
+Club career

 Krimets started his professional career with Uzbek League giant Pakhtakor Tashkent in 2010.
 He moved to Chinese Super League side Beijing Guoan on a one-year loan deal on 25 January 2013.

 On 11 January 2016, Krimets was loaned to Beijing Guoan again for two years.

 In 2021, Krimets signed a new one-year contract with Pakhtakor Tashkent.

-International
+International career

-In November 2012, Krimets was first called up to the Uzbekistan national team for a 2014 FIFA World Cup qualification match which Uzbekistan played against Iran.
+In November 2012, Krimets was first called up to the Uzbekistan national team for a 2014 FIFA World Cup qualification match, in which Uzbekistan played against Iran.
 He was an unused substitute in this match.